 Why, because buying your travel insurance at the right time means treating it as part of your trip planning – just as you ought to be doing anyway.
-Which means that the best time to be buying travel insurance is at confirmation your trip.
+This means that the best time to be buying travel insurance is during the confirmation of your trip.
 And for most of us, that means upon or right after booking our plane tickets.

 3 Advantages of Buying Travel Insurance at the Right Time